-Department chairpersons, department heads, deans, and directors have primary responsibility to review the specific nature of each proposed outside professional activity within their respective areas of administrative responsibility and to deny approval to any such activity which would interfere with the normal University duties of the employee involved and to require proper disclosure and management of any Conflict of Interest.
+Department chairpersons, department heads, deans, and directors have primary responsibility to review the specific nature of each proposed outside professional activity within their respective areas of administrative responsibility and to deny approval to any such activity which would interfere with the normal University duties of the staff member involved or which would represent a conflict of interest or a conflict of commitment.

-It is impossible to anticipate all questions which may arise in connection with the application of Section 3.4.5 of the Bylaws to the varied outside professional activities of employees.
+It is impossible to anticipate all questions which may arise in connection with the application of Section 3.4.5 of the Bylaws to the varied outside professional activities of staff members.
 However, several general guidelines are set out below to assist in the administration of this policy: